Temporary crown: Cementing of the temporary restoration

 An ideal provisional cement should exhibit the following characteristics: capability of retaining the provisional crown for months, but easy on removal of the temporary prosthesis; easy removal of excess cement from around the margins; good marginal seal; and compatibility with provisional restorations.
 Adhesive cements should be avoided as they are difficult to remove.
 Eugenol containing products are advantageous as they are adhesive without being difficult to remove.
-However, eugenol has an inhibitory effect on the polymerisation of methacrylate-based resins, and may potentially lead to a lower resin-dentine bond strength.
+However, eugenol has an inhibitory effect on the polymerisation of methacrylate-based resins, and may potentially lead to lower resin-dentine bond strength.

 Prior to the cementation of the provisional crown, the occlusion should be checked.
 Any deficiencies in the provisional crown can be amended by the addition of more temporary crown and bridge material, or a light cured composite.

-If a temporary crown becomes de-cemented, it is important that a dentist examine the patient as overeruption of the opposing teeth may prevent accurate fitting of the final crown.
+If a temporary crown becomes de-cemented, it is important that a dentist examine the patient as overeruption of the opposing teeth may prevent the accurate fitting of the final crown.
 If a dentist cannot be seen in a timely manner, the temporary crown may be re-cemented by applying temporary cement to the temporary crown.